 There are four main types of financial aid: loans, grants, scholarships, and work-study.
 In a given financial aid package, a student may qualify for multiples types of aid depending on how much financial need they (and their family) demonstrate and their academic merit.
 Most aid that comes from the federal government is based on financial need, while aid from other sources may be either need- or merit-based.

 What are loans?

 A loan is a sum of money borrowed from either the federal government or a private organization.
 The money is then used to help pay for school-related costs.
 Loans need to be repaid with interest.
 Federal loans offer more benefits and are more student-friendly than private loans.

 - Private loans: These loans come from banks, credit unions, private companies, and even individuals.
-Their interest rates are higher than those of federal loans and dependent on your credit score.
+Their interest rates are higher than those of federal loans and dependent on the borrower’s credit score.
 Many private loans are not eligible for loan forgiveness, deferments, or forbearance.
-You will likely begin repayment shortly after taking out the loans and will be responsible for all interest.
+Repayment often begins shortly after taking out the loans and all interest is the responsibility of the borrower.

 What are grants?

 Grants are a form of funding awarded to a student to pay for school and school-related expenses.
 They do not need to be repaid.
 Often grants are need-based, meaning they are distributed based on a student’s financial situation, but there are grants for students interested in teaching or medicine, students who are or were formerly in the foster care system, and those whose parent or guardian died as a result of military service after September 11, 2001.

 What are scholarships?